aome510/spotify-player/README.md

   client_secret = ${APP CLIENT SECRET}
   ```

 - When running the application for the first time, you will be directed to an official Spotify page that asks for the application's permissions.
-If you run the application using [docker](#docker), you will need to open the Spotify page in browser by yourself.
+If you run the application using [docker](#docker), you will need to open the page in browser by yourself.

 ![Callback docker example](https://raw.githubusercontent.com/aome510/spotify-player/master/examples/callback_docker.png)

 - After accepting the permissions, you will be redirected to a URL as follows `localhost:8888/callback?code=AQAn75sPSJIg...`.
-Copy the URL then paste it into the terminal prompt, then the application should be running given that there exists a Spotify client running:
+Copy the URL and paste it into the terminal prompt, then the application should run successfully, given that there is a running Spotify client:

 ![Callback example](https://raw.githubusercontent.com/aome510/spotify-player/master/examples/callback.png)

 ## Installation

-Before following those below steps, please read the [setup instructions](#setup) first.
+Before following the steps below, please read the [setup instructions](#setup) first.

 ### Docker